byrd-laif/soilMakers/lifeStylesForChange/creativeEcoLivingProofOfConcept.md

 **Marketing**

 The Vivarium experience was marketed to "Creative Eco-Conscious Travelers" using Airbnb and Workaway platforms with a small team of dedicated local friends that helped make it all possible.
+The Vivarium listings attained "super host" status on the Airbnb platform.

 Guests joined a journey of discovery as the Vivarium co-evolved and provided a space to share solutions to everyday environmental impacts; Bokashi soil building and pro-biotic enzyme cleaners were a large part of keeping the ecological footprint positive.
 This knowledge was freely shared to inquiring guests.